 - Group Projects: the participants will be divided into small groups, each of which will work on joint fundraising proposals.
 The thematic focus for the first session is the coronavirus.

 - Juries and Panels: The boot camp groups will form juries and panels to review the materials of other groups

 - Mentoring: This will be done individually with course instructors as well as through peer mentoring within groups.

 Participants are expected to be fully committed to the program, dedicating at least eight hours per day to the activities for six days every week for four weeks.
 Learning assessment will be both formative and summative.
-The NFDP 2020 will be delivered in cohorts of approximately 40 participants from April to August 2020.
+The NFDP 2010 will be delivered in cohorts of approximately 200 participants from late-July 2021 to mid-November 2021.

 |Dr. Steven J. Burian, PE|